pypa/build/docs/how-to/troubleshooting.rst

 Stream the backend output
 =========================

-build forwards everything the backend writes to its standard output and error.
-Raise the verbosity to keep the full stream, including compiler invocations and backend tracebacks:
+build forwards everything the backend writes to standard output and error straight to your terminal, so compiler invocations and backend tracebacks already appear without any extra flag.
+Raise the verbosity to add build's own diagnostics and to stream the environment setup (installing the backend and its dependencies) live instead of only on
+failure:

 .. code-block:: console